aymeniq/Smoothie/README.md

 ## Overview

 Smoothie is a dynamic path load balancer specifically designed for real-time congestion management in contemporary Data Center Networks (DCNs).
-It optimizes resource utilization and prevents congestion by leveraging Inband Network Telemetry (\inband) for collecting network state information and Segment Routing Version 6 (\srsix) for rerouting traffic.
-Built with the programmable P4 programming language, Smoothie effectively achieves its goals, showcasing superior performance over conventional Equal-Cost Multipath (\ecmp) routing and competitive results compared to other congestion-aware load balancing solutions.
+It optimizes resource utilization and prevents congestion by leveraging Inband Network Telemetry (INT) for collecting network state information and Segment Routing Version 6 (SRv6) for rerouting traffic.
+Built with the programmable P4 programming language, Smoothie effectively achieves its goals, showcasing superior performance over conventional Equal-Cost Multipath (ECMP) routing and competitive results compared to other congestion-aware load balancing solutions (CLOVE).

 ### Code Base for INT and SRv6